JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/motivation.md

 Simple solution
 - Solved by different floating and integer division operation
-- Not so simple with complex objects: triangular matrices
+- Not so simple with complex objects, e.g. triangular matrices

-Julia was designed as a high-level language that allows very high level abstract cocepts but propagates as much information about the specifics as possible to help the compiler to generate as fast code as possible.
+Julia was designed as a high-level language that allows very high level abstract concepts but *propagates* as much information about the specifics as possible to help the compiler to generate as fast code as possible.
 Taking lessons from the inability to achieve fast code compilation (mostly from python).

 ![](benchmarks.svg)